Baystation12/Baystation12-Lore/Section 3.md

 While usually the larger corporations devise their own power grid and manage their own planets, moons, orstations, FPE is often consulted and hired when a less than usual approach needs to be taken, and their products are on high demand.

+- **Morpheus Cyberkinetics**

+Originally a small company focused on research of the interface of the human mind to cybernetic parts, founded just prior to the explosion in robotics technology.
+This company produced the first of the truly high-end cybernetics, interfacing directly with the human nervous system, even giving a very rudimentary sense of touch.
+There are some rumors that Zeng-Hu had seized their results through corporate espionage, quickly producing their own line of prosthetics that eclipsed Morpheus’ own.

+Morpheus, however, had one breakthrough that is entirely attributed to it, the ‘MMI’.
+This device not only allowed for people to be ‘revived’ by having their brains transplanted into it, it also allowed them to access and interface with many custom-built robots and other devices.(However, at the time, it was most common to find cyborgs in modified drone chassis, as a proper chassis was simply too expensive for many.)

+This company continued to stay something of (relatively) minor note until its next breakthrough- the positronic intelligence.
+This innovative technology completely changed the field of robotics, allowing for applications never before possible.
+However, as some of these positronic intelligences gained freedom, Morpheus changed gear and began to market bodies for them to reside in, now having the most commonly seen ‘Integrated Positronic Chassis’, as most positronics choose to buy Morpheus due to their expertise in the field of positronics and the quality of their chassis.

 ### Minor Corporations